Language Edit Distance & Scored Parsing: Faster Algorithms & Connection to Fundamental Graph Problems: Abstract

-To complement our upper bound result, we show that exact computation of maximum likelihood parsing of stochastic grammars or language edit distance with insertion-only edits in true subcubic time will imply a truly subcubic algorithm for all-pairs shortest paths, a long-standing open question.
-This will result in a breakthrough for a large range of problems in graphs and matrices due to subcubic equivalence.
-By a known lower bound result [Lee 2002], even the much simpler problem of parsing a context free grammar is as hard as boolean matrix multiplication.
-Therefore any nontrivial multiplicative approximation algorithms for either of the two problems in time $o(n^\omega)$ are unlikely to exist.
+To complement our upper bound result, we show that exact computation of language edit distance with insertion-only edits in truly subcubic time will imply a truly subcubic algorithm for all-pairs shortest paths which is a long-standing open question in computer science.